AI Agent Integration

 | OpenCode | opencode+9876 <lee@atomic.dev> |

-When a session starts, Atomic automatically creates an isolated agent stack forked from the current stack.
-All agent work happens on this stack:
+When a session starts, Atomic automatically creates an isolated agent view (Draft, parent: current view).
+All agent work happens on this view:

 # Before session: you're on "dev"